 Philip the Fair Philip IV of France – effigy at St. Denis King of France~As early as the 14th century, the town had commune status and a county judge.
 In 1307, several Templars, were arrested and imprisoned in the dungeons of the château by order of Philip IV of France.

-#Isabelle de France (1295 – 22 August 1358), sometimes described as the She-Wolf of France, was Queen of England as the wife of Edward II.
-She was the youngest surviving child and only surviving daughter of Philip IV of France and Joan I of Navarre.
+Isabella of France. (b.1295 - d.1358) Wife of Edward II (b.1284 - d.1327) of England She was the youngest surviving child and only surviving daughter of Philip IV of France and Joan I of Navarre.
 Queen Isabella was notable at the time for her beauty, diplomatic skills, and intelligence.